Page-bottom layout change on the way. Details here.

 - Super Strength: She can easily lift Nale and carry him into the sky.

 - Tantrum Throwing: After witnessing Nale's death on the IFCC's blood plasma TV, she throws the whole couch she and V were sitting on at the screen.

 - Unholy Matrimony: She and Nale are really in love with one another, and have a very fulfilling relationship.
 Her last words before being banished to the Lower Planes are to tell Nale that she loves him.
-Those were actually her last words to him.
-And he couldn't hear them.
+Those were her last words to him and he couldn't hear them.

 "thog like breaking stuff."
 Race:

 Half-orc barbarian (with a few levels of fighter) who loves puppies and ice cream, as well as hurting people.
 His slow-wittedness tends to endear him to the readership.